sodadata/soda-core/docs/developers.md

 $ tox -- --log-cli-level=DEBUG
 ```

 HTML reports will be available in the directory `./reports/`.
-It include tests and coverage.
+It includes tests and coverage.

 ## Deploying to PyPI: